sodiboo/URSL/README.md

 ## ``call $name``

 The stack behaviour of this instruction is that of the function being called.
-This is the most complex translation of all of URSL.
+This is one of the most complex translations of all of URSL.
 The translation written here is python-ish pseudocode, because it isn't a simple substitution.

 ```py
 # inclusive lower bound, exclusive upper bound (0..x means 0 <= i < x)